nataliatesarova/project-one/README.md

 * A possible future enhancement would be to add javascript to send an email directly to the Wave Eye Clinic.

 ### Accesibility
-* Use of semantic HTML
+* Use of semantic HTML.
-* Use of ARIA labels allowing ientification by by screen readers
+* Use of ARIA labels allowing ientification by by screen readers.
-* Use of alt attributes to provide alternative information for users
+* Use of alt attributes to provide alternative information for users.
-* Use Adobe Color to check colour contrast
+* Use Adobe Color to check colour contrast.
-* Color contrasts meet the standards specified in [WCAG 2.1 contrast guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
+* Color contrasts meet the standards specified in [WCAG 2.1 contrast guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).

 ##  Design
 ### Color scheme
-The background color on the header and footer was pink RGB (255,182, 193).
-Font color in header, footer, and headings was brown RGB (130, 65, 18).
+The background color on the header and footer is pink RGB (255,182, 193).
+The font color in header, footer, and headings is brown RGB (130, 65, 18).

 ### Typography
-* Raleway font from Google fonts
+* Raleway font from Google fonts.
-* Times font
+* Times font.

 ### Logo
-Logo was designed on [Free Logo Design](https://www.freelogodesign.org/) and incorporated into the header.
+The logo was designed on [Free Logo Design](https://www.freelogodesign.org/) and incorporated into the header.

 ![logo](assets/doc/logo.png)

 ### Images
-The source of all images are provided in the credit section
+The source of all images are provided in the credit section.

 ### Balsamiq frameworks
 Home page